2015 Central Bedfordshire Council election

 Elections to Central Bedfordshire Council were held on 7 May 2015, along with the 2015 United Kingdom general election and other local elections.
 The whole council was up for election, with each successful candidate serving a four-year term of office, expiring in 2019.

 The Conservative Party retained overall control of the council, winning 53 of the 59 seats on the council.
 Of the remaining 6 seats, 3 were won by Independents, 2 by the Labour Party and 1 by the Liberal Democrats.

-Result
+Results summary

 The overall turnout was 66.37% with a total of 258,389 valid votes cast.
 A total of 1,085 ballots were rejected in the 25 wards in which the number of rejected votes was reported.

-Council Composition
+Council composition

 Following the 2011 election, the composition of the council was:

 After the election, the composition of the council was: